UstadMobile/libeduchip/README.md

 ### Handling imperfect connectivity

-An is able to perform key functionality without access to the Internet.
+An **offline-first** app is able to perform key functionality without access to the Internet.
 In the case of an edtech app as above this should include:

 * Preloading the learner profile information required for a student or teacher session to continue if the user goes